BitFis/typescript-totaljs-examples/README.md

 ### tsd

-All examples need tsd to get the latest typescript definitions.
-I recomend installing tsd globaly **npm install tsd -g**.
+All examples need tsd to get the latest typescript definitions. tsd should be installed globaly: **npm install tsd -g**.
-But running **npm install** would also be enough.

 ### total.js